jonathondilworth/detailed-plutus-lecture-notes/1-Lecture-One.md

 ### 2.1 What is (E)UTxO?

-(E)UTxO abbreviates: "Extended Unspent Transaction Output", but to understand the extended model, we must first examine the unextended model (UTxO, firstly implemented by BitCoin [[2]](#2)).
+(E)UTxO abbreviates: "Extended Unspent Transaction Output", but to understand the extended model, we must first examine the unextended model: UTxO, firstly implemented by BitCoin [[2]](#2).

+Within the next section I flip between the simple UTxO model that BTC implements and will specify when switching to talk about the extended version, as implemented by Cardano.

 ### 2.2 UTxO Explained

 >"If you want to get money, you have to consume an output that is laying around and in turn you get more outputs."
 > — Michael Peyton-Jones

 *What are unspent transaction outputs?
-Simply put: They are outputs - which can be thought of as remaining financial change - from previous transactions on the Blockchain that are still currently 'unspent' - Imagine you go to a shop, you buy a drink, you give the shopkeeper a £20 note, and you are given £19 back in change.
+Simply put: They are outputs — which can be thought of as remaining financial change — from previous transactions on the Blockchain that are still currently 'unspent' — Imagine you go to a shop, you buy a drink, you give the shopkeeper a £20 note, and you are given £19 back in change.
 That £19 is an unspent transaction output from the original transaction of the purchase of a drink.*

 UTxO is a model of accounting and is used to identify how much 'money' (in this case: a digital 'currency') any 'wallet' <sup>[1](#ft1)</sup> on a blockchain data structure has access to <sup>[2](#ft2)</sup>.
 Each wallet address on a permission-less blockchain such as BTC is associated to a set of cryptographic 'tools' which lock any funds (BTC, Digital Currency) that are tied to the above mentioned wallet.
 Spending funds (e.g. sending BTC from one wallet to another) equates to the transfer of ownership of BTC from one private key owner to another [[3]](#3).
 This is accomplished by signing a transaction with the initiators private key, which can only be confirmed by verifying the signature using the initiators public key.